-For long non-European corporate issuers and private corporate bond issuers, the PAI indicators are taken into consideration in a qualitative way when the data is available.
+For private corporate bond issuers, the PAI indicators are taken into consideration in a qualitative way when the data is available.
 Engagement on these topics may be conducted with companies to help improve disclosure too.

 For long Sovereign issuers, the two Sovereign PAI indicators (GHG Intensity of investee countries and Number of investee countries subject to social violations) are taken into consideration in a qualitative way when the data is available.